Briefpoint

 3. Automate Discovery Document Drafting

-Drafting discovery documents is a tedious and time-intensive task for legal teams, but automation tools like Briefpoint can make the process faster and more efficient.
-Briefpoint makes the process faster and way less frustrating by automating much of the work for you.
+Drafting discovery documents is a tedious and time-intensive task for legal teams, but legal document automation tools like Briefpoint can make the process faster and more efficient.

 Here’s how it works: You start by uploading your discovery request to Briefpoint.
 Its AI jumps in by scanning and pulling key details like the court name, case number, parties involved, and even the type of request.
 It also applies local formatting rules automatically to save you the hassle of doing it manually.